In 1992, OAR started a testing water quality to evaluate the impact

 Tributaries

-Water quality in the Assabet headwater (upstream of the first wastewater
+Water quality, as measured in 2002, in the Assabet headwater (upstream

-treatment plant discharge) and in tributary streams of the watershed
+of the first wastewater treatment plant discharge) and in tributary

-is generally better than in the mainstem.
-Median phosphorus concentrations
+streams of the watershed was generally better than in the mainstem.

-and lawns or failing septic systems.
+runoff from roads and lawns or failing septic systems.

 Water quality measurements can be compared